Darrell Henderson Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Matchup vs. San Francisco

-- In his four career matchups against the 49ers, Henderson averaged 38.2 rushing yards per game, 30.3 fewer yards than his over/under in Monday's game.
+- Henderson has averaged 38.2 rushing yards per game in his four career matchups against the 49ers, 30.3 fewer yards than his over/under in Monday's game.

 Recent Performances

-- In last week's contest against the Titans, Henderson carried the ball 11 times for 55 yards (five yards per attempt).
+- Against the Titans last week, Henderson rushed 11 times for 55 yards (five yards per attempt).

-- Over his last three outings, Henderson has racked up 190 yards (63.3 per game) on 40 carries with one touchdown.
+- In his last three games, Henderson has taken 40 carries for 190 yards (63.3 per game) and one touchdown.

-- He has added seven receptions for 25 yards (8.3 per game) and one TD.
+- Henderson also has seven catches for 25 yards (8.3 per game) and one touchdown.

 Henderson's Los Angeles Teammates